 (5) Update of Ratings.
-Once a "Scheduled Expenditures (Basic)" schedule is established during a HQ Capture Event, the Current Schedule data must be updated by 5:00 PM ET on the fourth business day of each month.
+Once a "Scheduled Expenditures (Basic)" schedule is established during a HQ Benchmark Event, the Current Schedule data must be updated by 5:00 PM ET on the fourth business day of each month.
 The data sets used to update the ratings are collected after 6:00 AM ET on the fifth business day of each month to reflect changes in actual expenditures for the end of the prior month.
 The report used is the D05 Report.

 - d.
-Percent of Available Funds Currently Scheduled for Expenditure in CFY and CFY+1 (metric CW02b): - (1) Purpose.
-This information is measured to assess the projection of fiscal performance at the end of the CFY and the next FY against the plan for the project as set at the HQ Capture Event.
+Percent of Available Funds Currently Scheduled for Expenditure in CFY and CFY+1 (metric CW02b and CW03b): - (1) Purpose.
+This information is measured to assess the projection of fiscal performance at the end of the CFY and the next FY against the plan for the project as set at the HQ Benchmark Event.
 It will allow USACE to better forecast performance and set expectations for the defined period of time. - (2) Metric.
 Current 2101 expenditures schedules must be maintained in monthly increments for the CFY and CFY+1.
-The CW02b metric examines the variance of the current expenditure schedules for CFY and CFY+1 against the CEFMS 2101 Module "Scheduled Expenditures (Basic)" for CFY and CFY+1. - (3) Application of Metric.
-This metric only applies to funding for the Expenses and Regulatory accounts. - (4) Calculation of Ratings: - (a) Ratings will be presented by appropriation.
+The CW02b (Regulatory) and CW03b (Expenses) metrics examine the variance of the current expenditure schedules for CFY and CFY+1 against the CEFMS 2101 Module "Scheduled Expenditures (Basic)" for CFY and CFY+1. - (3) Application of Metric.
+This metric only applies to funding for the Regulatory (CW02b) and Expenses (CW03b) accounts. - (4) Calculation of Ratings: [Note: Metric CW03b for Expenses will not be included in the RPM Dashboard for purposes of the DR-C]. - (a) Ratings will be presented by appropriation.
 HQUSACE, MSCs, ERDC and IWR are rated for these appropriations. - (b) Standards for all rated appropriations and organizations are as follows: